 Memorial Weekend kicked off the start of Summer Entertaining outdoors!
-And with so many opportunities to choose from, it can get a little tricky balancing and planning gatherings – from pool parties to a backyard birthday bash – movie nights to the family barbeque- daytime bridal or baby showers – to even relaxed sunset engagement parties to an intimate outdoor wedding.
-One commonality between all of these outdoor summer soirees will be the need for recipes, trays and barcarts and today, on Hadley Court, I will share with you some of my favorite Summer Entertaining Tips!
+And with so many opportunities to choose from, it can get a little tricky balancing and planning gatherings – from pool parties to a backyard birthday bash – movie nights to the family barbeque- daytime bridal or baby showers – relaxed sunset engagement parties to intimate outdoor weddings.
+One commonality between all of these outdoor summer soirees is the need for recipes, trays and barcarts.
+I will share with you some of my favorite Summer Entertaining Tips!

 Sometimes, a barcart can be too small for your summer soiree – if that’s the case, go for a shady spot to set up a beverage station – including a tray filled with chips & dip.

 When setting buffet tables, think of flow and circulation – an order for going around the table, with the height of the centerpiece in the center for drama.
 For buffet tables set against a wall, create table composition height towards the back of the table, mainly with the centerpiece, but you can also create another level using simple clay pots as risers for various trays.
 The trays can be as elegant as your collection of silver, woven and rattan trays gathered from various vintage shops or colorful solid color trays you can easily find at home specialty stores.
 For added playful interest, inserts made from fabric, napkins or even your favorite printed wrapping paper can be used and changed out to suit your summer style.

 Love this fresh summer tomato and cheese platter – perfect for relaxed outdoor entertaining.

 A strawberry salad with poppy seed dressing can be very refreshing and easy to make like this one from Taste of Home.